pjmolina/toolbelt/web/views/other.md

 ### Technical details

-The install script will add our repository and key to your apt sources and then have apt install the `heroku` and `foreman` packages from it.
-The `heroku` command line client will be installed into `/usr/local/heroku` and the executable will be symlinked as `/usr/bin/heroku`.
+The install script will download a tarball of the `heroku` package and install it to `/usr/local/heroku`.